Trading cushions Glencore from commodity price plunge

 Rio Tinto, however, rebuffed the offer.

-Shares in Glencore were down 2.4 percent by 1330 GMT, worse than a 1 percent fall in the UK-listed mining sector .FTNMX1770.
+Shares in Glencore were down 2.4 percent by 8.30 a.m.
+ET, worse than a 1 percent fall in the UK-listed mining sector .FTNMX1770.

 (Editing by David Clarke)